 Dawkins’ glass-shattering monster dunks remain some of the most enduring images of a particularly flamboyant moment in the history of the NBA.
-He went on to play basketball in Italy--where he shattered several non-Dawkins-proofed backboards--and to coach the Pennsylvania ValleyDawgs, a team in the United States Basketball League.
-Bill Robinzine committed suicide in 1982, when he was 29 years old.
+He went on to play basketball in Italy–where he shattered several non-Dawkins-proofed backboards–and to coach the Pennsylvania ValleyDawgs, a team in the United States Basketball League.
+Bill Robinzine died by suicide in 1982, when he was 29 years old.
 Dawkins died in 2015, at age 58.